syakirharis25/workers/README.md

 4) FREE Meat
 5) At least 1 hour rest after 10 hours work

-And at least 24 hours enough sleep and rest every single week.
+And at least 24 hours enough sleep and rest every single week, strong mental health, in a very good state of mind, in every beginning of the month in the Gregorian calendar.